-For Best Buy purchases of $199 or more, you can choose not to earn reward points but instead get special 0% financing.
+For Best Buy purchases of $299 or more, you can choose to forgo reward points and instead get special 0% financing.
 In that case, you’d pay no interest on your purchases for at least 6 months, but possibly longer depending on the size of your purchase.

-However, a warning: any 0% financing offer you receive will require you to pay off the complete balance within the specified period of time.
+However, a warning: the 0% financing offer you receive is usually “deferred financing” that requires you to pay off the complete balance within the specified period of time.
 If you don’t pay every last penny of the purchase within the 6 months (or whatever term you’re given), you’ll have to pay interest on the full purchase price, backdated to the day you made the purchase.
 In essence, if you don’t pay every penny on time, it’s like the 0% financing never existed and you get all the interest piled on at one time.

-The interest rate on any of the Best Buy Visa or store credit cards is 27.49%.
-This is an extremely high interest rate, even for retail credit cards (which tend to charge more interest than bank credit cards).
+The interest rate on all of the Best Buy Visa or store credit cards is extremely high (27.74% APR last we looked), even for retail credit cards (which tend to charge more interest than bank credit cards).
 Avoid paying that high interest by paying off your complete card balance every month!